The Scientist & the Storyteller: Create a fun solution to Test Hearing

 I remember having to take my boys out of school, I had to take the afternoon off work to take them to a clinic where they went into a small booth, which they both found very foreign and distressing.
 Their hearing was fine, which was good to know, but it made me think…. there must be an easier, more convenient and accessible way to check our children’s hearing.

 A course in digital media introduced Carolyn to the concept of serious games.
 A serious game, or ‘applied game’, is a game designed for a primary purpose other than pure entertainment.
 Carolyn could immediately see the potential.
 But the challenge of testing children’s hearing was not something Carolyn could solve alone.
-Expertise in hearing was required, and it wasn’t long before Carolyn was introduced to a leader in the field, Dr. Harvey Dillon.
+Expertise in the hearing was required, and it wasn’t long before Carolyn was introduced to a leader in the field, Dr. Harvey Dillon.

 Author of over 250 scientific publications, including a textbook on hearing aids which is widely used internationally, our Chief Scientist Dr. Harvey Dillon began his career with the idea that “any advances could immediately help people”.